National Park Service, Interior.

 This proposed rule aims to improve the status of the unit's threatened and endangered and protected species and their habitats.

 The same issues described for PWC use and general wildlife also pertain to special concern species.
 Potential impacts from PWC include inducing flight and alarm responses, disrupting normal behaviors and causing stress, degrading habitat quality, and potentially affecting reproductive success.
 Special status species at the recreation area include Federal or State listed threatened, endangered, or candidate species.

 The Endangered Species Act (16 U.S.C 1531 et seq.) mandates that all Federal agencies consider the potential effects of their actions on species listed as threatened or endangered.
-If the NPS determines that an action may adversely affect a federally listed species, consultation with the U.S. Fish and Wildlife Service is required to ensure that the action will not jeopardize the species' continued existence or result in the destruction or adverse modification of critical habitat.
+If the NPS determines that an action may adversely affect a federally listed species, Start Printed Page 9500consultation with the U.S. Fish and Wildlife Service is required to ensure that the action will not jeopardize the species' continued existence or result in the destruction or adverse modification of critical habitat.